 Apart from batch and stream ingestion modes, data lakes must also provide for

-- Monitoring data movement – connect pipelines and the underlying infrastructure to rich monitoring and alerting tools such as Datadog, Prometheus and SignalFx, to shorten time to recovery after a failure
+- Monitoring data movement – connect pipelines and the underlying infrastructure to rich monitoring and alerting tools such as Datadog, Prometheus, and SignalFx, to shorten the time to recovery after a failure

-- Keeping data fresh – data restatement and row-level data inserts using UPSERT are key to keeping data fresh
+- Keeping data fresh – data restatement and row-level data inserts using UPSERT is key to keeping data fresh

 Cloud Data Lake – Data Layout best practices

-Data generation and data collection across semi-structured and unstructured formats is both bursty and continuous.
-Inspecting, exploring and analyzing these datasets in their raw form is tedious, because the analytical engines scan the entire data set across multiple files.
+Data generation and data collection across semi-structured and unstructured formats are both bursty and continuous.
+Inspecting, exploring, and analyzing these datasets in their raw form is tedious because the analytical engines scan the entire data set across multiple files.
 We recommend five ways to reduce data scanned and reduce query overheads –

-- Columnar data formats for read analytics – use open source columnar formats such as ORC and Parquet to reduce data scans and avoid queries that need to parse JSON by using json_parse and json_extract
+- Columnar data formats for reading analytics – use open-source columnar formats such as ORC and Parquet to reduce data scans and avoid queries that need to parse JSON by using json_parse and json_extract

 - Compaction to chunk up small files – chunk up small files into bigger ones asynchronously to reduce network overheads